-5. Sanctions
+5 SANCTIONS

-5.1.
-The Disciplinary Panel may recommend to the Council that it imposes any one or more of the following sanctions:

-5.1.1. order the Member who was the subject of the allegation or report to pay compensation in respect of Society property that has been damaged, misused or lost or in respect of any privilege that has been abused;

-5.1.2. require the Member who was the subject of the allegation or report to make a written or oral apology to any other Member, person or employee of the Society as a condition of that Member's continuing membership of the Society;

-5.1.3. issue a formal written warning to the Member who was the subject of the allegation or report and place a copy of it on that Member's record;

-5.1.4. suspend the Member from the Society pending the outcome of an on-going investigation by another regulatory body, the Member's employer, or the police/criminal proceedings; and/or

-5.1.5. expel the Member from the Society in accordance with Article 9.5.3 and rule 2.4.1 of the Society's Articles of Association.

-5.1.6. withdraw any awards previously bestowed upon the Member by the Society.
+- 5.1 The Disciplinary Panel may recommend to the Council that it imposes any one or more of the following sanctions: - 5.1.1 order the Member who was the subject of the allegation or report to pay compensation in respect of BPS property that has been damaged, misused or lost or in respect of any privilege that has been abused; - 5.1.2 require the Member who was the subject of the allegation or report to make a written or oral apology to any other Member, person or employee of BPS; - 5.1.3 issue a formal written warning to the Member who was the subject of the allegation or report and place a copy of it on that Member's record; - 5.1.4 suspend the Member from BPS pending the outcome of an on-going investigation by another regulatory body, the Member's employer, or the police/criminal proceedings; - 5.1.5 expel the Member from the BPS in accordance with Article 9.5.3 and rule 2.4.1 of BPS's Articles of Association; - 5.1.6 withdraw any awards previously bestowed upon the Member by the BPS;

-5.2.
-Any formal written warning issued under clause 5.1.3 above must include the following information:

-5.2.1. the nature of the allegation or report against the Member;

-5.2.2. the Disciplinary Panel's conclusion from its investigation; and

-5.2.3. what conduct the Member needs to address for the future.

-5.3.
-Subject to clause 4.11, the Council shall consider the report and recommendations of the Disciplinary Panel and shall:

-5.3.1. impose any one or more of the sanctions set out in clause 5.1; or

-5.3.2. decide that no sanction shall be imposed.

-5.4.
-The Council shall make decisions by a majority vote but the votes of individual members of the Council shall be confidential.

-5.5An expelled Member shall lose all rights of Membership.
-The Membership fee of a Member who has been expelled from the Society shall not be returned or refunded to the expelled Member.

-5.6.
-The Council shall have discretion to reduce the Membership fee payable by a suspended Member during the period of their suspension.
-A suspended Member shall lose all rights of Membership [other than having access to Society publications] for the duration of their suspension.

-5.7.
-The Council shall have the discretion to refuse any expelled or suspended Member access to any Socoety premises and/or to any Society event which is open to non-Members.

-5.8.
-The Investigating Officer shall send a copy of the decision made by the Council, together with:

-5.8.1. the reasons for the decision;

-5.8.2. any sanction imposed; and

-5.8.3. how the Member can appeal the decision;
+- 5.1.7 bar the Member from applying and/or standing for election for Committee, Trustee or Officer roles within the Society, and - 5.1.8 bar the Member applying for or receiving any awards of recognition or funding from the Society. - 5.2 Any formal written warning issued under clause 5.1.3above must include the following information: - 5.2.1 the nature of the allegation or report against the Member; - 5.2.2 the Disciplinary Panel's conclusion from its investigation; and - 5.2.3 what conduct the Member needs to address for the future. - 5.3 The Council may make any imposed sanction a condition of that Member's continuing membership of BPS. - 5.4 Subject to clause 4.13, the Council shall consider the report and recommendations of the Disciplinary Panel and shall: - 5.4.1 impose any one or more of the sanctions set out in clause 5.1; or - 5.4.2 decide that no sanction shall be imposed. - 5.5 The Council shall make decisions by a majority vote but the votes of individual members of the Council shall be confidential. - 5.6 An expelled Member shall lose all rights of Membership.
+The Membership fee of a Member who has been expelled from BPS shall not be returned or refunded to the expelled Member. - 5.7 The Council shall have discretion to reduce the Membership fee payable by a suspended Member during the period of their suspension.
+A suspended Member shall lose all rights of Membership [other than having access to BPS publications] for the duration of their suspension. - 5.8 The Council shall have the discretion to refuse any expelled or suspended Member access to any BPS premises and/or to any BPS event which is open to non- Members. - 5.9 The President shall send a copy of the decision made by the Council, together with: - 5.9.1 the reasons for the decision; - 5.9.2 any sanction imposed; and - 5.9.3 how the Member can appeal the decision;

 to the Member within fourteen days of the Council's decision.
-The Investigating Officer may, where appropriate, also send a copy of the decision, any sanction imposed and the reasons for it to the Member's employer (where the employer, either explicitly or by implication, is involved in the complaint) and the source of the allegation.
+The President may, where appropriate, also send a copy of the decision, any sanction imposed and the reasons for it to the Member's employer (where the employer, either explicitly or by implication, is involved in the complaint) and the source of the allegation.